Hit both by pandemic and quality problems, Boeing reports more losses

 Boeing’s revenue for the quarter was down from $16.9 billion a year ago.

-The company’s sixth straight quarterly loss of 92 cents per share was compared to a loss in 2020’s first quarter of $1.11 per share.
+The company’s sixth straight quarterly loss, 92 cents per share, compared to a loss in 2020’s first quarter of $1.11 per share.
 Last year, jet production was stopped in March as Boeing closed its factories in response to the pandemic outbreak.

 Boeing reported free cash flow — defined as cash from operations minus capital expenditures for property, plant and equipment — of negative $3.4 billion for the quarter.